De Blasio says 'No more shutdowns' as NYC faces virus spike - NewsBreak

 De Blasio said the federal government is expected to help set up more testing sites in New York City and the city will increase its city run sites, including brick-and-mortar locations and mobile testing vans.

 As recently as Dec.
 13, the city had been averaging fewer than 3,600 new cases of COVID-19 each day.
-But after nearly 63,500 people tested positive in just five days, the average daily number of infections had climbed to nearly 11,000 as of Monday — an increase of 207% in a week.
+But after nearly 50,000 people tested positive in just four days, the average daily number of infections had climbed to nearly 9,500 as of Sunday — an increase of 175% in a week.

 Associated Press writer Michael R. Sisak contributed to this report.